author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 4. Bipolar disorder

 It is distinguished by mood swings between major depression and extreme elation or mania (emotional highs).
 Bipolar disorder is divided into two types, type I and II.
-The mania symptoms of type I disorder that might prompt hospitalisation are abnormally happy moods and energy levels, being over-talkative, diminished need for sleep and feeling high.
+The mania symptoms of type I disorder that might prompt hospitalisation are abnormally happy moods and energy levels, being over-talkative, diminished need for sleep, and feeling high.
 Bipolar type II disorder is characterised by hypomania (a lesser form of elation).
-Symptoms of type II disorder are incredible energy, charm and productivity.
+Symptoms of type II disorder are incredible energy, charm, and productivity.

 Depression can affect anyone, even individuals whose lives are happy and exciting.
 But the presence of a few risk factors can make an individual more prone to experiencing depression.